 11. Both black bears and grizzlies live in British Columbia.
 By some estimates, 60 to 100 black bears make their homes in the forest and mountains near Whistler.
 You can even take bear-viewing tours in Whistler if that interests you.
 But use precautions when hiking alone.

 12. Picturesque and vibrant Whistler Village, where visitors love to stroll, was once a rubbish dump.
 In 1977, a tourist village was proposed where Whistler and Blackcomb mountains intersect.
-This space is filled with boutiques, beautiful landscapes, and charming bistros.
+Today, this space is filled with boutiques, beautiful landscapes, and charming bistros.